 Isautier launches his first Arrangés

 The launch of the very first of the Isautier ‘arrangés’.
 Back in the 15th century, sailors on the sea route to India would mix spices and fruit in alcohol to preserve them.
-On the island, this developed into the ‘rhum arrangé’ tradition – white rum with spices, leaves, fruits and citrus peel.
+On the island, this developed later into the ‘rhum arrangé’ tradition – white rum with spices, leaves, fruits and citrus peel.
 Isautier set out to further this tradition with the Gingerlick “arrangé”.

 Opening of the “Saga du Rhum” Museum